klepo/k-Wave-Fluid-OMP/Readme.md

 ## Compilation

-The source codes of `kpsaceFirstOrder3D-OMP` are written using the C++-11 standard, the OpenMP 4.0 library, FFTW 3.3.6 or MKL 11 and HDF5 1.8.x library
+The source codes of `kpsaceFirstOrder-OMP` are written using the C++-11 standard, the OpenMP 4.0 library, FFTW 3.3.8 or MKL 11 and HDF5 1.8.x library

 There are variety of different C++ compilers that can be used to compile the source codes.
-We recommend using either the GNU C++ compiler (gcc/g++) version 5.0 and higher, or the Intel C++ compiler version 2015 and higher.
+We recommend using either the GNU C++ compiler (gcc/g++) version 7.3 and higher, or the Intel C++ compiler version 2018 and higher.
 Please note that Visual Studio compilers do not support OpenMP 4.0 standard and cannot be used thus.
 Be also aware of Intel compilers 2017 and their MKL bug producing incorrect results when AVX2 is enabled.
 The codes can be compiled on 64-bit